Swarwerth/rxwS/README.md

 }
 ```

 Now, you need to install all dependencies.
-With the console, write :
+With the console, write:

 ```
 npm install